vitessio/website/content/en/docs/24.0/reference/features/query-throttler.md

 ### How priority works

-Priority is specified as a value from 0 to 100:
+Priority is specified as a value from 0 to 100, with 0 being the highest priority and 100 the lowest.
+The value determines whether or not the query is *potentially* throttled based on the current configuration and system state:

 - **Priority 0**: Never throttled.
 Reserved for the most critical queries.
 - **Priority 1-99**: Probabilistically throttled based on the priority value.
-Higher numbers mean more likely to be throttled.
+Higher numbers mean it's more likely to be throttled.
-- **Priority 100**: Always evaluated for throttling.
+- **Priority 100**: Always evaluated for potential throttling.

 If no priority is specified, queries default to priority 100.